Domestic Assault Lawyer

 Assault is among the most-common allegations in cases of domestic violence.
 When committed against a current or former spouse or partner, assault can carry additional consequences, and simply facing allegations cause serious issues for your job and in your personal life.

-With offices in Hackensack, we represent individuals who have been accused of assault against their spouses, partners and other members of their households and who are awaiting trial at the Bergen County Justice Center.
+With offices in Essex County and Morristown, we represent individuals who have been accused of assault against their spouses, partners and other members of their households and who are awaiting trial in New Jersey.
 Attorney Scott Gorman has handled hundreds of cases throughout New Jersey, and he is known as an aggressive advocate for the unjustly accused.
 If allegations of domestic violence are threatening to ruin your life and destroy your reputation, you can trust Scott to use all available means to mitigate the consequences of the allegations against you.

-Understanding Domestic Assault and Battery Charges in Hackensack, NJ
+Understanding Domestic Assault and Battery Charges in NJ

 Domestic assault and battery charges involve two separate provisions of the New Jersey Code of Criminal Justice.
 Under Section 2C:25-19, domestic violence is defined as the commission of assault or certain other offenses against current and former spouses and partners and certain other members of the perpetrator’s household.
 Section 2C:12-1 defines the crime of assault as follows:

 “a.
 Simple assault.
 A person is guilty of assault if he: (1) Attempts to cause or purposely, knowingly or recklessly causes bodily injury to another; or (2) Negligently causes bodily injury to another with a deadly weapon; or (3) Attempts by physical menace to put another in fear of imminent serious bodily injury. . . .